AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

-Once ample data of the effluent turbidities of both one-stage and two-stage coagulant addition has accumulated, we will determine which method is more beneficial.
+Once ample data of the effluent turbidities of both one-stage and two-stage coagulant addition has accumulated, we would determine which method is more beneficial.